RenderKit/embree/doc/src/compilation.md

     cd build
     ccmake ..

-Per default CMake will use the compilers specified with the `CC` and `CXX` environment variables.
+Per default, CMake will use the compilers specified with the `CC` and `CXX` environment variables.
 Should you want to use a different compiler, run `cmake` first and set the `CMAKE_CXX_COMPILER` and `CMAKE_C_COMPILER` variables to the desired compiler.
 For example, to